djeada/Linux-Notes/notes/firewall.md

-<h1>Firewall</h1>
+<h1>Iptables</h1>
 Firewall is a security feature that protects your computer from unauthorized access.
 A command line utility called iptables is used to manage the firewall.
 There are other utilities that can be used to manage the firewall, but iptables is usually preinstalled on most Linux systems.
 It is advised to use only one utility to manage the firewall, so pick your poison and stick to it.

-<h1>Iptables</h1>
-The Linux kernel has built-in firewall technology known as "netfilter."
-We setup and query this using a variety of tools, the most basic of which being iptables and nftables.

 To see what rules are in place, use: